Asymptotic spectral flow for Dirac operators of disjoint Dehn twists

 \section{Some estimates}

-The purpose of this section is to derive some basic estimates for the zero modes of $D_r$.
-As long as the Riemannian metric is adapted, the results in this section still hold.
-The argument works not only for the canonical $\text{\rm Spin}^{\mathbb{C}}$ bundle, but also for any $\text{\rm Spin}^{\mathbb{C}}$ bundle.
-Meanwhile, it has nothing to do with the open book decompositions.
+The purpose of this section is to derive some basic estimates on the zero eigensections of $D_r$.
+It is crucial that the perturbation term of $D_r$ is the contact form.
+The estimates in this section do not involve the open book decomposition.